- GeekCraft Expo Like Add to a List

 - Summer: The Donna Summer Musical Like Add to a List

 - Sheraton Grand Seattle Gingerbread Village Like Add to a List

 - Lumaze Like Add to a List

 NOVEMBER 30-DECEMBER 1SHOPPING

-If Etsy and Comic Con are two of your favorite things, you won't want to miss this annual geeky craft market, which just so happens to align with holiday shopping season.
+If Etsy and Comic Con Like Add to a List are two of your favorite things, you won't want to miss this annual geeky craft market, which just so happens to align with holiday shopping season.
 Find unique gifts from local artists, or make your own crafts.